 Quite literally the million, or even billion, dollar question.
 When should you have surgery and when should you avoid it like the plague?
 Physiotherapists and surgeons frequently work together to help people recover from their injuries.
 But at the heart of this relationship is a conflict.
 One group of professionals are doing everything they can to stop you needing surgery.
 The other group are experts in providing that surgery.

-In this month’s article we discuss what you need to consider before going under the knife.
-Have you explored all viable alternative treatments?
+In this article we discuss what we think you need to consider before going under the knife.
+Considerations like: Have you explored all viable alternative treatments?
 Is your condition one that responds well to surgery?
 How much do your symptoms affect your life?
 Are you the kind of person that responds well to surgery?
 If you’re considering an operation or want to avoid one in the future then read on…

 Some things quite obviously need surgery.
 Chances are if you’ve got a broken bone sticking out through your skin you’re unlikely to be reading this article.
 More likely you’re being rushed in for some much needed surgery.
 This article is not about this kind of condition.

-Finally, this article is also aimed at those who have a condition that is traditionally operated on.
+This article is also aimed at those who have a condition that is traditionally operated on.
 Cruciate ligament rupture for example.
 Severe disc bulges.
 Joint replacements.
-And anything that involves fixing things in place with screws – can’t come up with a better catch all expression than that!
-Do you absolutely need surgery?
-Is there an alternative way?
+Generally fixing things in place with screws.
+Is fixing one bit to another bit with metal really going to make things better?
+Is there any alternative?

 What this article isn’t is questioning surgery when surgery is clearly needed.
 There are many conditions that absolutely need surgery and that is the best way forward.
 Here we talk about conditions that perhaps you didn’t know there was an alternative to surgery.
 This is all based on the latest research and backed up by what we see clinically day in and day out.